Easy Homemade Sourdough

 An easy homemade sourdough recipe for a fluffy sourdough loaf full of characteristic tangy sourdough flavour.

-It is all about learning to understand what your dough is telling you along the way and developing the skills to work with it.
-That comes in time, but if you follow my instructions below, you should end up with a lovely sourdough loaf from the get-go.
+It is all about learning to understand your dough at each stage of the process.
+This knowledge comes with time, but if you follow my instructions below, you should end up with a lovely sourdough loaf from the get-go.

 Jump to: